-Germany is also the world's 2nd leader in the development of alternative energy.
+In 2014, the American Council for an Energy-Efficient Economy ranked Germany the most energy-efficient country in the world, and it is also a leader in the development of alternative energy.
 Approximately half of all photovoltaic cells and a third of all windmills are produced in Germany, while a single firm, Voith in Heidesheim, provides a third of the world's hydroelectric installations.
-Renewable energy accounts for 14.2% of Germany's electricity and 6.6% of its heating.
+Renewable energy accounts for 25% of Germany's electricity.
 By March 2009 Germany had already met its 2012 Kyoto Treaty obligations for reduced greenhouse gas emissions, three years ahead of time.
-And in 2012, Germany reached another goal, using 20% sustainable energy, and it is on target to raise the share of renewables in electricity production to 35% by 2020.
+It is on target to raise the share of renewables in electricity production to 35% by 2020.

-Thus it becomes clear that a knowledge of German grants access not only to rich literary, philosophical, and artistic traditions but also to many other kinds of contemporary cultural, economic, political, and scientific developments.
+Given all of these areas of accomplishment, it is clear that a knowledge of German grants access not just to rich literary, philosophical, and artistic traditions but also to many other kinds of contemporary cultural, economic, political, and scientific developments.

 The Dartmouth Department of German Studies consequently offers a curriculum that appeals to a wide range of interests.
 Dartmouth German majors have pursued careers in business, engineering, finance, law, journalism, government service, medicine, and the sciences, as well as in art, literature, philosophy, music, and film.
 Even non-majors have discovered that their knowledge of German complements such fields as architecture, economics, government, history, engineering, and computer science (see "Majoring or Minoring in German").
 Over 150 Dartmouth alumni live and work in the German-speaking countries.
 But no matter what their future careers, students find that German Studies, as part of a liberal education, can enrich their professional and personal lives.